Michener Centre

 *Content Warning: Forced & Coerced Sterilization*

 The contents on this page reference forced and coerced sterilization.
 The people who lived at Michener Centre have been referred to in records as residents, patients, and inmates.
 We chose to use the word residents to emphasize that this was often the only home many people at Michener had and each person’s situation and experience was unique including the treatment they received.
 We believe resident stories are best told first hand.
-The archival records of Doreen Befus, and published works by other former residents are available at the Red Archives.
+The archival records of Doreen Befus, and published works by other former residents are available at the Red Deer Archives.

 Disability activist Doreen Befus, a former resident of Michener Centre, and sterilization survivor speaks to her experience.